Genocide of indigenous peoples: Russian tsarist conquest of Siberia

-Japanese Empire
+Empire of Japan

 Colonization of Hokkaido

-The Ainu are an indigenous people in Japan (Hokkaidō).
+The Ainu are an indigenous people in Japan, specifically Hokkaido.
 In a 2009 news story, Japan Today reported, "Many Ainu were forced to work, essentially as slaves, for Wajin (ethnic Japanese), resulting in the breakup of families and the introduction of smallpox, measles, cholera and tuberculosis into their community.
 In 1869, the new Meiji government renamed Ezo as Hokkaido and unilaterally incorporated it into Japan.
 It banned the Ainu language, took Ainu land away, and prohibited salmon fishing and deer hunting."

 Roy Thomas wrote: "Ill treatment of native peoples is common to all colonial powers, and, at its worst, leads to genocide.
 Japan's native people, the Ainu, have, however, been the object of a particularly cruel hoax, as the Japanese have refused to accept them officially as a separate minority people."

-The Ainu have emphasized that they were the natives of the Kuril islands and the southern half of Sakhalin, and that Japan and Russia both invaded.
-In 2004, the small Ainu community living in Russia in Kamchatka Krai wrote a letter to Vladimir Putin, urging him to reconsider any move to award the Southern Kuril islands to Japan.
-In the letter they blamed the Japanese, the Tsarist Russians and the Soviets for crimes against the Ainu such as killings and assimilation, and also urged him to recognize the Japanese genocide against the Ainu people, which was turned down by Putin.
+The Ainu have emphasized that they were the natives of the Kuril Islands and the southern half of Sakhalin, which both Japan and Russia invaded.
+In 2004, the small Ainu community living in Kamchatka Krai, Russia wrote a letter to Vladimir Putin, urging him to reconsider any move to award the Southern Kuril islands to Japan.
+In the letter, they blamed the Japanese, the Tsarist Russians and the Soviets for crimes against the Ainu such as killings and assimilation, and also urged him to recognize the Japanese genocide against the Ainu people, which Putin turned down.